Block Bot Traffic

 Using geolocation filters

 Geolocation-based solutions are commonly used in today’s IT world as they only allow users in specific geographic regions to access website content; such as restricting US users from viewing European content or vice versa.
-This great solution allows you to block most major forms of global botnets that don’t have servers physically located within your region, although it only works when dealing with bots that are coming from the same continent as you.

-Using limits on requests per ip
+Using limits on requests per IP

-If your hosting provider allows you to set limits on the number of requests per second and/or requests per minute allowed from a specific IP, then you can limit unwanted bot traffic before it even reaches your website by setting an extremely high limit in order to effectively block any actual users trying to access your content.
+If your hosting provider allows you to set limits on the number of requests per second and/or requests per minute allowed from a specific IP, then you can limit unwanted bot traffic before it even reaches your website by setting an extremely high limit to effectively block any actual users trying to access your content.

-Using user agent filters
+Using browser fingerprint filters

-This method uses browser fingerprinting, which relies on a variety of factors including the HTTP referrer, operating system, HTTP headers and plugins installed into your clients’ browsers in order to detect whether or not a bot is generating the website activity.
-Fingerprinting detection methods like these can cause performance issues because they are extremely aggressive at identifying bots by scanning both outbound and inbound communications for evidence of malicious intent; which can also lead to false positives if you don’t have an accurate database of bot fingerprints.
+Browser fingerprinting relies on monitoring a variety of factors including the HTTP referrer, operating system, HTTP headers and plugins installed into your clients’ browsers to detect whether or not a bot is generating the website activity.

 Using machine learning

-Using this method is similar to using IP address restrictions, but it can be more accurate and maintainable because it monitors a website’s traffic in order to identify bot behavior without restrictions and then classifies the results as either bot or human based on data collected from many different websites over time; rather than relying on simplistic rules that are easily tricked by bots.
-By gathering enough data about how both humans and bots behave, you can create an optimized knowledge base that serves as the foundation for detecting bad bots through deep learning algorithms.
-Deep learning algorithms are usually machine-based tools that try to mimic the way humans think in order to find patterns of malicious activity within server logs.
-They work by comparing your current website’s traffic to known samples of bot behavior.
-It is important to keep in mind that machine learning models require constant maintenance because bots and humans will always find new ways to disguise themselves, which means you must update your system regularly just like with any other software.
+Using this method is similar to using IP address restrictions, but it can be more accurate and maintainable because it monitors a website’s traffic to identify bot behavior without restrictions and then classifies the results as either bot or human based on data collected from many different websites over time; rather than relying on simplistic rules that are easily tricked by bots.

 Using CAPTCHA

-This method is often used by large companies like Google, Facebook and Twitter in order to prevent human users from being attacked by bots that are designed specifically to post spam on their platforms.
+This method is often used by large companies like Google, Facebook and Twitter to prevent human users from being attacked by bots that are designed specifically to post spam on their platforms.
 The best way to use this method is to create a simple test that can quickly be solved by humans but is not easy enough for even the most advanced bots to solve; because if you make it too hard then you will end up driving legitimate traffic away from your site.

 Using web application firewalls (WAF)